 Abstract

 Rising human demands for goods and services have led to an intensification in land use and habitat fragmentation, posing threats to ecosystems.
 Despite growing evidence regarding the significance of these global change factors, we still do not understand how these human activities impact ecological interactions and food webs in freshwater habitats.
 To understand these effects, we conducted a literature review on Neotropical fish trophic webs between 1982 and 2019 in Brazilian streams.
 Specifically, we evaluated how land use influences the structure of trophic fish networks.
 We hypothesize that increasing land use reduces biodiversity and modularity in fish networks due to the loss of specialist species and faunal homogenization, resulting in nested networks.
 We quantified six network metrics based on the species richness and distribution of interactions (nestedness and modularity), trophic specialization, number of links per species (links density), and number of trophic links according to the number of nodes (number of links).
 We observed that the trophic networks are more nested than modular, thus supporting our hypothesis.
-However, we only observed a negative effect of land use on modularity, and number of links, whereas other metrics such as nestedness, trophic specialization, number os species and link density are not influenced by land-use.
+However, we only observed a negative effect of land use on modularity, and the number of links, whereas other metrics such as nestedness, trophic specialization, number of species, and link density are not influenced by land-use.
 These findings highlight the relevance of preserving natural vegetation along watercourses and its key contribution to the functioning of aquatic ecosystems.
 Additionally, our results demonstrate that the interactions between consumer and resource represented by trophic network descriptors should also be considered in future studies on the importance of conservation of riparian forests.

 Introduction

 Natural communities are composed of different species interacting with each other in different ways, which can be organized as ecological networks (Fortunato & Hric, 2016).
-A network can be represented by a graph where the species or individuals are nodes and the biological interactions are the links between them (Boccaletti, Latora, Moreno, Chavez & Hwang, 2006).
-The study of networks provides an efficient way of representing, characterizing and revealing the determinants of the structure of natural interaction systems.
-This approach has been successfully applied to understand complex interaction systems such as mutualism (Mougi & Kondoh, 2014), trophic interactions (Baumgartner & Robinson, 2016), neural or genetic networks (Roth et al., 2016) and how these structures changes over space and time (Warren, 1989; Pinter-Wollman, 2015).
-It provides new insights into the ecological and evolutionary processes in structuring and organizing biotic interactions (Tylianakis & Morris, 2017).
+A network can be represented by a graph where the species or individuals are nodes and the biological interactions are the links between them (Boccaletti et al., 2006).
+The study of networks provides an efficient way of representing, characterizing, and revealing the determinants of the structure of natural interaction systems.
+This approach has been successfully applied to understand complex interaction systems such as mutualism (Mougi & Kondoh, 2014), trophic interactions (Baumgartner & Robinson, 2016), neural or genetic networks (Roth et al., 2016).
+However, how these structures change over space and time is still a challenge (Warren, 1989; Pinter-Wollman, 2015).
+Thus, studies that explore these changes will provide new insights into the ecological and evolutionary processes in structuring and organizing biotic interactions (Tylianakis & Morris, 2017).